CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_03_sort_by_divisors_en-US/sort_by_divisors.md

 ---
 # Sort by number of dividers

-Write a `sort_by_divisors(lst)` function in the `sort_by_divisors.py` file, which sorts a list of positive integers ascending by the number of their real dividers (without 1 and themselves).
-To do this, use only List Comprehensions and no loops.
+Write a `sort_by_divisors(lst)` function in the `sort_by_divisors.py` file, which sorts a list of positive integers ascending by the number of their proper divisors (without 1 and themselves).
+To do this, use only list comprehensions and no loops.
 Don't create a new list.

 *Note: You need the following building blocks:*

 * A list comprehension
-* A Lambda expression
+* A lambda expression
 * A call to the `sort` function
 * A call to the `len` function